Veterans Disability Compensation Lawyers

 In the Vietnam War, there is a presumption in place for those who have been exposed to Agent Orange.
 If you have proof that you served during any period between January 9, 1962 and May 7, 1975 and received a diagnosis of chronic illness within one year of your discharge date, you are automatically entitled to benefits.

-In the Gulf War or more recently in Iraq and suffer from skin or respiratory problems, headaches, fatigue or stomach problems you may be entitled to compensation for a condition known as Gulf War Syndrome.
+In the Gulf War or more recently in Iraq and suffer from skin or respiratory problems, headaches, fatigue, or stomach problems, you may be entitled to compensation for a condition known as Gulf War Syndrome.
 If you suffer from mental or physical disabilities, you deserve compensation.
 The most common mental disabilities are Post-Traumatic Stress Disorder (PTSD), depression, and anxiety.
 If you or someone you know are suffering from these conditions as a result of their military service, contact us today.

-We are also able to assist with cases involving:
+We are also able to assist

 Those who have served in the National Guard or National Reserve and were released to active duty.